ndungu-kr/Fintra/README.md

 ## Step 2:

-In the same directory as tha main.py file, create a virtual environment using the command:
+In the same directory as the main.py file, create a virtual environment using the command:

 py -m venv .venv